John Mastin: Writings

 In 1792, John Mastin published the first edition of The History and Antiquities of Naseby, in the County of Northampton by subscription.
 A second edition followed in 1818.
-Understandably the book records the Civil War battle that occurred in the parish in 1645.
+Understandably the book records the English Civil War battle that occurred in the parish in 1645.
 Other material includes an account of agricultural practices, references to contemporary residents, and details of at least some of the memorials and tombstones then present in Naseby church and its churchyard.

 In his later years, Mastin compiled memoirs, the manuscript of which is deposited at Northamptonshire Record Office.
 They give details of his clerical life and record the various land transactions and agricultural activities in which he was active until a few years before his death.
 The texts of both works are included with a learned introduction, annotations and several relevant appendices in a volume entitled A Georgian Country Parson: the Rev. John Mastin of Naseby.